deut-erium/ctf-tutorials/_posts/2020-07-22-authentication.md

-**P.S.-** The material has been taken from [here](https://portswigger.net/web-security/authentication).
+`P.S.-`{:.info}The material has been taken from [here](https://portswigger.net/web-security/authentication).
 So if you wish to learn more about any of the above sections or want to gain hands on experience with such attacks, do check it out!!